Ship-to-ship cargo transfer: Regulations

 STS Operations are part of vessel's operation.
 Until 2009 there were no international regulations that explicitly prescribe how these operations should take place.
 These operations are carried out in accordance with guidelines set out by the latest Oil Companies International Marine Forum and the International Chamber of Shipping (ICS), with the strictest adherence to safety regulations.
 These are the industry guidelines which are part of the contractual commitment between the ship owner and the STS Organizer (Charterer, Cargo owner, Oil Major etc.)

 According to International Maritime Organization regulations vessels transferring OIL CARGO must have an approved STS operational manual that describes the procedure.

-Record Keeping, Assessment & Auditing
+Record keeping, assessment and audit

 According to IMO MEPC 186(59) records of STS Operations should be retained for 3 years.
 Although the records consist on STS checklists and Risk Assessment procedure those should be assessed after the completion of the STS Operation and the outcome of the assessment should be utilized in the Due diligence process.